sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/Aptoide/README.md

 **_Aptoide is a 3rd party app_**

-_Please note that the Aptoide app was not developed by Jolla Ltd and that Jolla has no control over it.
+_Please note that the Aptoide app was not developed by Jolla and that Jolla has no control over it.
 Jolla has simply made this Android app available in the Jolla Store._

 _If you have something to report on Aptoide or on any of the apps available in the store, please contact the **[Aptoide company](https://en.aptoide.com/company/about-us)** directly._